Explore Courses

 ielts writing task 2

-What is IELTS Writing Task 2?
+What is IELTS Writing Task 2

 Writing Task 2 is the second part of the writing section of IELTS, where aspirants are presented with a point of view, argument, or problem and asked to write an essay in response to the question.
-The word limit for this response can be 250 words and has to be completed within a duration of 40 minutes.
+The word limit for this response can be 250 words and must be be completed within a duration of 40 minutes.
 It focuses on evaluating the applicant’s ability to write a response that is in sync with the terms of content, ideas, accurate use of vocabulary, and grammar.
-The test-takers need to provide opinions and reasons behind arguments, and writing should be grammatically correct.
+The test-takers must provide opinions and reasons behind arguments, and writing should be grammatically correct.
 The IELTS Writing Task 2 topics are designed to evaluate the writing skills of the applicants to determine if they are suitable to study and work in English-speaking countries.

 A candidate is evaluated on the basis of the following parameters in the Writing Task 2 of IELTS.
 These assessment criteria are as follows: